-Wallas wrote to Bronislaw Malinowski asking him to supervise Audrey’s doctorate and 1928-30 she worked under his supervision.
-Malinowski dominated social anthropology at LSE 1924-39.
+Wallas wrote to Bronislaw Malinowski asking him to supervise Audrey’s doctorate and from 1928 to 1930 she worked under his supervision.
+Malinowski dominated social anthropology at LSE from 1924 to 1939.
 LSE was associated with new ideas of social improvement, and was committed to the application of the social sciences.
 Still somewhat marginal, not yet entirely respectable, it offered an ideal environment for an ambitious and creative outsider, and was more hospitable than the ancient universities to the aspirations of women.
 Audrey was to remain an orthodox Malinowskian.
-She was convinced that the type of information and analysis that functionalist ethnography provided would be of great value to policy-makers in the colonies, and that it could illuminate the problems of social change.
+She was convinced that the type of information and analysis that functionalist ethnography provided would be of great value to policymakers in the colonies, and that it could illuminate the problems of social change.

 Before going into the field students were required to write theses based on ethnographic literature.
 Audrey chose a topic in which both biology and culture were implicated: nutrition.
 In the 1920s nutrition had become a subject of rapidly growing interest in academic and government circles.
 Malinowski’s functionalist approach promised a fresh perspective.
 Drawing on ethnographic literature on the Southern Bantu people, Audrey argued that social institutions are organised essentially to meet this fundamental physiological need, and that a “whole series of institutions and relationships” constitute “the nutritional system.”